• Skip to primary navigation

 • Cover with a lid and place in the refrigerator to chill for at least 2 hours.
 The flavours will intensify on standing.

-For a creamier dressing you could drain the liquid, once the standing time is over, and mix with 3 tablespoons of mayonnaise.
+To make a creamier dressing drain the liquid once the standing time is over, and mix with 3 tablespoons of mayonnaise.

-This sweet pepper relish will stay fresh for up to 5 days stored tightly covered in the refrigerator.
+This sweet pepper relish will stay fresh for up to 5 days stored tightly in a covered container in the refrigerator.

 A red pepper and yellow pepper along side a dish of sweet pepper relish.